-Can a Debt Collector Call My Work?
+Can a Debt Collector Call Me at Work?

 Can a debt collector call you at work?
 The answer is usually ‘No’!
+If a debt collector is calling you at work, it is important to know your rights under the Fair Debt Collection Practices Act (FDCPA).

 A debt collector ONLY has permission to contact you at work if you have provided that EXACT debt collector with WRITTEN permission to call your work.
 It doesn’t count if you provided the original creditor with written permission (i.e. providing your workplace contact information on an application for a credit card), the debt collector has to get your written permission directly.
 A debt collector also has permission to call your work if a final judgment has been entered against you.
 Debt collectors call under these conditions must still adhere to the regulations set by the FDCPA.

-An FDCPA violation can require the debt collector to pay you a maximum of $1,000.00 in statutory damages and actual damages if the call resulted in embarrassment or reprocussions from your employer.
+An FDCPA violation can require the debt collector to pay you a maximum of $1,000.00 in statutory damages and actual damages if the call resulted in embarrassment or repercussions from your employer.
 In some situations, debt collectors in violation of the FDCPA may also waive the underlying debt, or even delete negative credit reporting.

 Our office can represent you in an FDCPA claim against a debt collector on a contingency basis.
 This means that we only get paid if we win and you get paid!
 With little to no risk to you, let us help you turn the tables against a debt collector for violation of your consumer rights.